Can you point to any particular book and say it made a significant impact on your preaching?

 The results were electric.
 People were engaged.
 They didn’t want to leave after the message, and the conversation continued as people slowly left for home.

-As pastors and church leaders, we spend a vast majority of our time preparing for or communicating publicly.
+As pastors and church leaders, we spend the vast majority of our time preparing for or communicating publicly.
 We must constantly stretch and learn new methods.

 3. The Art and Craft of Biblical Preaching